 The practice has a fully equipped preparation room, operating theatre, modern anaesthetic and monitoring equipment and our in-house laboratory allows us to run blood and urine samples for rapid results.

-We have up-to-date diagnostic equipment such as X-ray, ultrasound scanner and endoscopy allowing us to quickly recognise and treat your pet’s condition.
+We have up-to-date diagnostic equipment such as an X-ray machine, ultrasound scanner and endoscope allowing us to quickly recognise and treat your pet’s condition.

-With separate dog and cat wards and a separate isolation ward our nurses are able to give the best possible nursing care whilst your pets are hospitalised within the practice.
+With separate dog and cat wards and a separate isolation ward, our nurses are able to give the best possible nursing care whilst your pets are hospitalised within the practice.
+We are also a Cat Friendly Clinic.

 We work alongside the emergency veterinary service providers Vets Now.
 They work at Mildmay to see urgent cases outside normal hours and look after our patients that need to be hospitalised overnight.
 This means sick animals do not need to be moved at the end of the working day but have round the clock veterinary care on site, giving peace of mind to worried owners.